 From Atisha and the Kadampa masters who followed him, we have received a rich array of core lojong texts that form the basis for the commentaries and teachings we have today.
 Originally the lojong teachings—often just collections of short sayings—were considered secret and were not widely disseminated, but this changed with the works of two Kadampa masters in particular.

 The first was Langri Thangpa (1054–1123), whose teacher, Geshe Potawa (1027–1105), was one of the three main disciples of Dromtonpa, and whose succinct Eight Verses on Training the Mind continues to be widely taught—recently by His Holiness the Dalai Lama to over ten thousand people in New York’s Central Park.
-His Holiness has taught on this text on numerous occasions and has published two works on it: the book Lighting the Way and the audio recording Eight Verses for Training the Mind.
+His Holiness has taught on this text on numerous occasions and has published three works on it: a section in the book Lighting the Way, the audio recording Eight Verses for Training the Mind (an mp3 download of which is expected soon], and a section in Kindness, Clarity, and Insight.
 Another commentary is the late Geshe Sonam Rinchen’s, also called Eight Verses for Training the Mind.

 One of the earliest commentaries on Langri Thangpa’s Eight Verses was by Geshe Chekawa Yeshe Dorje (1102–76), who devoted twelve years to putting the teachings into practice.
 After seeing the effect of the teachings on a village of lepers who were cured by them—and on experiencing the teachings’ remarkable effect on the mind of his unsavory brother—Chekawa decided to share them widely.
 He became the first to break the teachings down into the now-familiar seven points.
 Though this model became common, when people refer to The Seven Points of Mind Training, it is almost always Chekawa’s text to which they refer (even if they call it Atisha’s Seven Points of Mind Training).
 His text consists of fifty-nine aphorisms or slogans that encapsulate the essence of lojong.